 Benefits of cold packs

-If a product is perishable but must not freeze, cold packs are the best approach.
+If a product is perishable but must not freeze, cold packs are the best dry ice substitute.
 Because cold packs are typically water-based, their phase change or melting point is around 32 degrees Fahrenheit.
 They do not reach extremely cold temperatures like dry ice, and therefore will not result in temperature damage to products that are sensitive to freezing.
 Cold packs will typically maintain the product in the 2 to 8 degree C range, depending upon its weight and starting temperature.

 Cold packs are also great for products that do not require too much refrigeration, as well as to supplement dry ice to help slow down the sublimation process.
 As a result, cold packs can help prolong the life of dry ice and provide more extended coverage for frozen products in transit.
 Another benefit of cold packs as a dry ice substitute is that they can also be added at room temperature during winter months to help prevent sensitive products from freezing.